Book today and get 5% discount off the tour price. Find out more

 Our next overnight accommodation is located on the outskirts of the vast Namib Desert, one of the oldest deserts in the world.

 Then we embark on a 5km walk to the famous Sossusvlei and Deadvlei, taking in the stark contrasts and deep silence of this ancient desert terrain.
-Later in the afternoon we enter Sesriem Canyon to explore this geological gem on foot.
+Later in the afternoon, we venture into Sesriem Canyon to explore this geological gem on foot.

 Today we travel north to the coastline of Namibia visiting Walvis Bay, where we pause to have lunch and watch the numerous waterbirds and flamingos at the lagoon.